 Please note, the system is automatic and relies on blogs having sitemeters which allow public access to the stats.

-Here are the rankings of New Zealand blogs with publicly available statistics for February 2014.
+Here are the rankings of New Zealand blogs with publicly available statistics for August 2014.
 Ranking is by visit numbers.
 I have listed the blogs in the table below, together with monthly visits and page view numbers.

 Meanwhile I am still keen to hear of any other blogs with publicly available sitemeter or visitor stats that I have missed.
 Contact me if you know of any or wish help adding publicly available stats to your bog.